Back to Blog

 Ground 14: Antisocial behaviour.
 The tenant or someone living with or visiting them has caused nuisance or annoyance to neighbours, been convicted of using the property for illegal purposes, or committed an arrestable offence in the locality.
 You need solid evidence: police reports, complaints from neighbours, witness statements, or conviction records.

-Ground 15: Property condition deteriorated (discretionary).
-Similar to Ground 13 but discretionary.
-The property or furniture has deteriorated due to neglect or ill-treatment by the tenant or their visitors.
+Ground 15: Furniture condition deteriorated.
+The furniture provided under the tenancy has deteriorated due to ill-treatment by the tenant or their visitors.

 Ground 16: Employment ended.
 The property was let to the tenant because of their employment with you or your business, and that employment has ended.